caprica/sfa/README.md

  - Simple mechanism to seed the database with sample data
  - Build/deploy with Docker and Docker Compose (example specification files provided in the project home directory)
  - Cypress integration testing
+ - Use Docker and Docker Compose to create and deploy application and database containers
+ - From IntelliJ, attach a remote debugger to the Java application running in the application container

  This is an _example_ application, and as such there are *some* tests implemented but test coverage is considerably short of 100%.